tigercosmos/node-color-log/README.md

 # Node Color Log

-The more powerful JavaScript logger for NodeJS and browsers.
+A lightweight and more JavaScript logger for NodeJS and browsers.

 `node-color-log` is a logger package for NodeJS and browsers.
 It provides more functions than the origin `console.log`.
-You can log text with colorful font and colorful background.
-Also, it has 4 levels log, including `debug`, `info`, `warn`and `error`.
-Give you much better experience while developing JavaScript projects.
+You can log text with colorful fonts and colorful backgrounds.
+Also, it has 4 levels log, including `debug`, `info`, `warn` and `error`.
+Give you a much better experience while developing JavaScript projects.

+Winston and Pino are famous loggers for JaveScript, but they are too heavy and fancy.
+Sometimes we just want to have a simple logger, and don't want to spend time learning a fancy library.
+Then, `node-color-log` is your best choice.

 ## Demo